 What is a grapefruit?

 Grapefruit is a citrus fruit originating from Barbados, currently grows on trees in Florida, California, Arizona, Australia, South Africa, Israel and India.
 One grapefruit contains roughly 102 calories and consists of approximately 92% water so it is also great for hydration.
 But how does grapefruit contribute to weight loss?
+B

-Let’s begin to say that when we exercise, we activate an enzyme called AMP-activated protein kinase (AMPK) to help muscles use the sugar and fat stores within the body as energy and fuel for exercise.
+Before you read this article, it is worth clearing up some scientific jargon.
+So, when we exercise, we activate an enzyme called AMP-activated protein kinase (AMPK) to help muscles use the sugar and fat stores within the body as energy and fuel for exercise.

 Grapefruit and weight loss

-Well, a grapefruit contains an organic compound called nootkatone which activates AMPK and encourages our body to burn glucose (sugar) at rest which also boosts metabolism that leads to weight loss (Price,2017).
+Well, grapefruit contains an organic compound called nootkatone which activates AMPK and encourages our body to burn glucose (sugar) at rest which also boosts metabolism that leads to weight loss (Price,2017).
 To explain a little further, our metabolism is responsible for burning calories for energy.
 So when we speed-up our metabolism, our bodies will burn more calories per day at rest than usual.
 Therefore, we would be able to create a bigger caloric deficit than usual.
 Caloric deficit refers to consuming less calories than our body requires so our body will begin to use fat stores for energy.
 Hence why we begin to lose weight.

 Grapefruit case studies

 There was a study conducted by FYTEXIA-NB Consulting Group in 2008 using 20 participants with a BMI of overweight or obese persons over a period of 4-12 weeks.
 10 participants were supplemented with 1.4g of SINETROL/day (which contains grapefruit extract) and the other 10 were given placebo supplementation.
 The results demonstrated that the group who were supplemented with SINETROL lost a significant amount of body fat, over 12 weeks they lost 15.5% and their body weight decreased by approximately 5.2kg compared to the placebo group with no major results.
-This shows that SINETROL which contains grapefruit could prevent obesity by decreasing BMI.
+This shows that SINETROL which contains this fruit could prevent obesity by decreasing BMI.

 Another study conducted by the Division of Endocrinology (2006) tested the effects of grapefruit on weight and insulin resistance and their correlation to our metabolism.
 The study included 91 participants who were randomized into either: